 “Obviously, Jackie has meant a great deal to all of us,” Yankees manager Joe Girardi said.
 “He meant a lot to Mo in wearing that number and the way Mo wore that number with such a lot of pride.
 Derek has been very involved.
 It means a lot for Derek to play on those days and be a part of that.”

 Jackie Robinson can be an example to us all.
 You are who you are, don’t change for other people.
 Embrace everything about you because there is no one else who can duplicate you.
-The world isn’t perfect and probably never will be but we all can take a step forward in changing the world for the better by being the example we want to see.
+The world isn’t perfect and probably never will be, but we all can take a step forward in changing the world for the better by being the example we want to see.
 Don’t stop fighting for human rights, don’t stop fighting for your rights.
 Voices need to be heard and the only way we can hear you is if you speak.
-Love and happiness has no color, lets embrace each other as we are and continue to move forward as a society and people.
+Love and happiness have no color, lets embrace each other as we are and continue to move forward as a society and people.

 “The way I figured it, I was even with baseball and baseball with me.
 The game had done much for me, and I had done much for it.”